Useful Notes: Singapore

 - In The Amazing Spider-Man 2, Harry Osborn mentions to Peter Parker that he spent some time in Singapore.

-- Film/Agent47 is the first major Hollywood production to be filmed in Singapore which, in addition to Berlin, is where the film is set.
+- Agent 47 is the first major Hollywood production to be filmed in Singapore which, in addition to Berlin, is where the film is set.

 - The Singapore Wink a novel by Ross Thomas.

 - As per the Film example, Singapore has been mentioned a grand total of once in the James Bond novels, as where 0011 has been reported to have disappeared.

 - James Clavell's novel King Rat (part of his Asian Saga series) is set in Singapore's notorious Changi prison during World War II.